 The AVERAGEA function takes texts but doesn’t include text values in the calculation.
-As a result, it displays 0 unable to find any numeric value to sum then average.
+As a result, it displays 0 unable to find any numeric value to sum the average.

 For the AVERAGEIF function, the range is anything with numbers or names, arrays, or references.
 And the criteria are anything with a number, expression, cell reference, or text.
-However, it averages the numeric values in the range that satisfy the imposed criteria.
-Similar arguments are applicable for the AVERAGEIFS function.
+However, it averages the numeric values in the range that satisfies the imposed criteria.
+Similar arguments are applicable to the AVERAGEIFS function.

-2 Easy Ways to Calculate Average of Text in Excel
+How to Calculate Average of Text in Excel: 2 Ways

 Method 1: Using SUM and COUNTIF Functions to Calculate Average of Text in Excel

 Suppose in a scenario, we have to calculate the average number of Product Names in the following dataset.
-That means what is the percentage of a particular product sold against the whole bunch of products.
+This is the percentage of a particular product sold against the whole bunch of products.

-To calculate the average, we have to first count the times of a particular product appearing in the entries.
+To calculate the average, we have to first count the times a particular product appears in the entries.
 Then calculate its average using the simple average formula (i.e., count/total count).

 After applying the Fill Handle count numbers will appear in all cells.
 You can use the formula for counting any text appearances in a dataset.

-Step 3: Now, since we have an individual occurrence number of each product, we can calculate the average of texts.
-Type the below formula in any adjacent cells
+- Now, since we have an individual occurrence number for each product, we can calculate the average of texts.
+Type the below formula in any adjacent cell.

 The formula divides the count numbers by the total count of products that appeared in the dataset.

-Step 4: Hit ENTER then Drag the Fill Handle.
+- Hit ENTER and drag the Fill Handle.
 As a result, the average values of Product Names appear in all cells as shown in the picture below.

-Read More: How to Get Average Time in Excel (3 Examples)
+Read More: How to Average Filtered Data in Excel